 Everyone could use a reliable pair of comfortable shoes.
-However, perhaps nobody needs them more than the medical professionals who are currently hard at work helping those affected by the coronavirus pandemic.
+However, perhaps nobody needs them more than medical professionals who are hard at work and on the move for 12 hours or more at a time.

-"Brooks sneakers are extremely supportive but also extremely comfortable," Goguen said.
+"Brooks sneakers are extremely supportive but also extremely comfortable," says Monique Goguen, a nurse based in Boston.
 "Being on your feet for 12 hours a shift, comfort is so important."

 The Brooks Levitate series are running sneakers, so they are designed with a runner's comfort in mind.
 They feature a removable cushioned footbed that provides support and also aids in shock absorption.